Tom Hurst (footballer)

-Thomas William Hurst (23 September 1987) is an English footballer who is currently unattached.
+Thomas William Hurst (23 September 1987) is an English former footballer.

 Career

 Hurst was born on 23 September 1987 in Leicester, Leicestershire and started his career with Boston United and played for one game for them in the Football League, a 4–2 defeat to Rushden & Diamonds on 16 April 2005.
 He could only feature for the youth team during the 2005–06 season, and made 20 appearances.

+After leaving Boston on 1 July 2005, he was offered a contract with York City.